Her Story

-Marilyn Hall is a seasoned legal professional with more than 30 years of experience in the legal field, currently serving as a legal assistant in Roanoke, Virginia, where she performs legal assisting/paralegal work focused on litigation.
-Throughout her career, she has built a reputation for precision, adaptability, and deep subject-matter knowledge, handling everything from drafting pleadings and managing discovery to coordinating complex schedules for court hearings and depositions.
-Her work spans a wide range of case materials, including medical records, contracts, architectural plans, and even digital evidence such as social media—reflecting the evolving nature of modern litigation.
+Marilyn Hall is a seasoned legal professional with more than 30 years of experience.
+She currently works as a litigation legal assistant at Spilman, Thomas & Battle, PLLC, in Roanoke, Virginia, where she performs a wide range of legal assistance and paralegal work.
+Throughout her career, she has built a reputation for precision, adaptability, and subject-matter expertise, handling everything from drafting pleadings and managing discovery activities to coordinating complex schedules for court hearings and depositions.
+She works with a wide range of case materials, including medical records, contracts, architectural plans, and even digital evidence such as social media—reflecting the evolving nature of modern litigation.
 Named a 2025 “Unsung Hero” by Virginia Lawyers Weekly, Marilyn is widely respected for her behind-the-scenes impact and unwavering commitment to excellence.
 Her career journey reflects both longevity and versatility.
-Marilyn has held key roles across the legal system, including four years with the U.S. Attorney’s Office in Roanoke’s Criminal Division, 15 years with the firm of Glenn, Feldmann, Darby & Goodlatte, and more than three years as a trustee assistant for a Chapter 7 bankruptcy trustee.
-Her current position represents a full-circle moment, reuniting her with attorneys she worked alongside earlier in her career.
+Marilyn has held key roles across the legal system, including four years with the U.S. Attorney’s Office in Roanoke’s Criminal Division, 15 years with the firm of Glenn, Feldmann, Darby & Goodlatte, and more than three years as an assistant to a Chapter 7 bankruptcy trustee.
+Her current position represents a full-circle moment, reuniting her with attorneys she worked with at other firms.
 Beyond her day-to-day responsibilities, Marilyn is deeply committed to mentorship and professional development.
 She has trained more than 30 legal assistants—many of whom have gone on to serve in prestigious court roles—and continues to mentor students from Virginia Western Community College’s paralegal program, carrying forward the guidance she once received.
 Rooted in values of loyalty, honesty, and service, Marilyn’s impact extends well beyond the office.
 She is an active leader in the legal community and a dedicated advocate for strengthening the next generation of legal professionals.
 Her personal life reflects the same spirit of commitment and hard work—whether supporting her family’s involvement in public service, staying active in her son’s soccer activities, or working on their farm raising poultry and pork.
-An early hands-on learner who built her career through experience and determination, Marilyn exemplifies what it means to grow through opportunity, give back through mentorship, and lead with integrity in every aspect of life.
+An early hands-on learner who built her career through experience and determination, Marilyn exemplifies what it means to grow through initiative and opportunity, give back through mentorship, and lead with integrity in every aspect of life.

 I attribute my success to the people I've come across over the years.
 The first attorney that hired me full time took me under his wing.
 For the first year, he had me attend every client meeting, hearing, deposition, etc. to learn not just about the practice of law and the legal world but the ability to listen and observe.
 Once he felt I had a good grasp on a particular area of law, he would start giving me tasks, like attend docket call, perform a title exam, research a legal matter, draft a pleading.
 He became more of a mentor than a boss really as he would let me study while at work and quiz me even while I was in the Paralegal Program at Averett College (now University).
 There were always people at new positions that I would take that were willing to help me (without any benefit to them) and they never seemed to mind you coming back and asking the same question over and over again.
 Those few people that I've met throughout the years in places that I've worked were willing to take the chance on me.
 So in turn, I try to be that person that lends a helping hand to the new girl/guy.
 In my 30 years of working as a Legal Assistant/Paralegal, I've trained over 30 co-workers that have gone on to do bigger and better things.
 Paying it forward is a big thing for me, because along the way I always had that someone who believed in me, so I need to believe in somebody else and extend that same courtesy.